Aotaola/phase-0-css-fundamentals-lab/README.md

 ## Introduction

-In this lab, we will be adding style to our `index.html` page by linking an external CSS file.
+In t his lab, we will be adding style to our `index.html` page by linking an external CSS file.
 If you open `index.html` in the browser, you will see basic HTML that has been provided.
 The website emulates a basic Real Estate website (the links on it have been disabled, we will be working with only the basic